Est. 1985

 Our prices are based on bed & breakfast in the hotel allowing you the flexibility to eat as you wish and experience the great cuisine the Islands offer.
 Dinner in the hotels can be arranged and supplements will be quoted on request.

-Prices start at GBP £1899 per person for 2024 departures based on 4 star standard hotels.
+Prices on request per person for 2025 departures based on 4 star standard hotels.

 Please contact us for reduced price packages in 3 star standard hotels.

-This offer is subject to availability and is valid throughout 2024 Price is per person based on 2 people sharing a twin/double room.
+This offer is subject to availability.
 Travel to and from the Channel islands is not included Available for FIT & Groups (minimum 2 persons travelling).
 Supplement for single occupancy rooms on request.
 Bookings must be received at least 7 days prior to arrival.
-Price shown based on travel in October 2024 Pictures are for illustrative purposes only.
+Pictures are for illustrative purposes only.
 Our website policy is to use only copyright free images or images which have been authorised to us for free use by the owner.
 If you consider an image to be unauthorised or to be your property, please contact us immediately and if invalid we will have the image removed.
 If your image requires crediting or is missing a copyright statement then we will be pleased to add this to the webpage, contact us at info@greatdays.co.uk

 Send an Enquiry